Prismata

-Prismata is a hybrid strategy game.
-It was released on Steam on March 8, 2018 as an early access game, following a successful Kickstarter campaign.
+Prismata is a hybrid strategy video game.
+It was released on Steam on March 8, 2018, as an early access game, following a successful Kickstarter campaign.
 The game has been free-to-play since September 2018.
-The game features a combination of mechanics from Real-time strategy, turn-based strategy, and card games.
+The game features a combination of mechanics from real-time strategy, turn-based strategy, and card games.

 Basic Two-Player Gameplay

 Prismata is a turn-based, perfect information game.
 The game begins with the reveal of a "random set" of 5 or more units, randomly chosen from a list of about 100 units.
 Each turn, players may purchase units from the random set and the "base set", a set of 11 units available every game.
 Units may attack, block, produce gold or other resources, or have special abilities.
 The goal of the game is to destroy all of your opponents units by producing attack and using abilities.